meteor-stream/meteor-postgres/README.md

-### As Meteor has announced taht they will be providing native SQL support in the future, we are no longer maintaining this repo.
+### As Meteor has announced that they will be providing native SQL support in the future, we are no longer maintaining this repo.

 # [Meteor-Postgres](http://www.meteorpostgres.com/)